Marketing Manager Career Overview

 Grow your career, leadership, and business acumen with an accredited online MBA program.

-Adam Sanders is the director of Successful Release, an organization dedicated to helping disadvantaged populations find financial and professional success.
-Prior to founding Successful Release, he spent a decade working in marketing and product management for major financial technology companies.
-He holds an MBA from Northwestern’s Kellogg School of Business and a bachelor’s in finance from Missouri State University.
+Adam Sanders is the founder of The Relaunch Pad, an organization dedicated to helping historically excluded populations find financial and professional success.
+Prior to founding The Relaunch Pad, he spent a decade working in marketing and product management for major financial technology companies.
+He holds an MBA from Northwestern's Kellogg School of Business and a bachelor's in finance from Missouri State University.

 Why did you become a marketing manager?
 What initially interested you about the field?